 The component that makes this beer so enjoyable is the orange peel and coriander, which gives it a fresh citrusy, and slightly herbaceous flavor and aroma.

-The addition of orange peel and coriander to this recipe makes it a citrusy, herbaceous delight.
-You’ll find these ingredients in many modern beer recipes, as there has been a big interest in adding fruit (especially citrus) to beer recipes.
-The orange peel gives a slight brightness, but what it really does for this beer is in the nose.
-The scent of orange mingles with the Hallertau hops to greatly enhance the small of the beer.
+The orange peel gives a slight brightness to the flavor, but what it really does for this beer is in the nose.
+The scent of orange mingles with the Hallertau hops to greatly enhance the aroma of the beer.

 Citrusy American Wheat Ale Recipe

 - 0.4 oz. dried bitter orange peel

 - Wyeast 1010 American Wheat yeast